mdpetters/cee200/session3.md

 # Regularization

-Matrix based ordinary least squares regression is reviewed.
-Discretization of Fredholm and Voltarra integral equations is introduced.
-Matrix-based regularization approaches to solve ill-posed problems is discussed.
+Covers matrix based ordinary least squares regression, discretization of Fredholm and Voltarra integral equations, and matrix-based regularization approaches to solve ill-posed problems.

 \learning{
 **By the end of this module you have learned**
-- apply matrix based ordinary regression to find multi-linear regression parameters to fit data.
+- how to apply matrix based ordinary regression to find multi-linear regression parameters to fit data.
-- discretize integral equations to cast them into matrix form.
+- how to discretize integral equations to cast them into matrix form.
-- analyze matrices to determine the degree to which problems are ill posed.
+- how to analyze matrices to determine the degree to which problems are ill posed.
-- apply regularization to invert ill-posed matrix equations.
+- how to apply regularization to invert ill-posed matrix equations.
-- apply common approaches to identify the optimal regularization parameter.
+- how to apply common approaches to identify the optimal regularization parameter.
 }

 ## Slides and Lecture Notes